London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 Minimum requirements to apply

-• For founded companies only
+• For registered companies only

 • Shareholding agreed between founders, including with any founding academic institution